 Our Former Country Director, Ko Thura Aung, “Mr. King”

-was involved with MCF from its inception in 2007 tin 2013.
+was involved with MCF from its inception in 2007 til 2013.
 He worked closely with Founder Max Harrington to establish relationships with rural monastic schools that were in need, conduct needs assessments, plan, supervise and oversee multiple school building construction projects, as well as manage the Stay in School program.
 Ko Aung has multiple skills and traits that suit the goals of MCF in providing universal primary education in Myanmar.
 He was also selected to be a DeBoer Fellow.
-We are enormously grateful to him and proud of his accomplishments as he moves on to a position in the Mon State Parliament.
+We are enormously grateful to him and proud of his accomplishments in rural development.
+Until just recently, as he served in the Mon State Parliament.